preferz/Github-Username-Finder/README.md

 # Github-Username-Finder
-I was looking for a Github username, and putting much used this to find one.
+I was looking for a Github username, and pretty much used this to find one.

 ## 🛠️ Installation